MichaelCurrin/jekyll-theme-quickstart/README.md

 ###  Remote theme

-If you want to run your own them on GH Pages, you need to use the Remote Theme plugin.
-This will download the theme for you both locally and on GH Pages, so you don't have to install your theme directly.
+If you want to run this custom theme on GH Pages, you need to use the Remote Theme plugin as below.
+This will download the theme for you both locally and on GH Pages, so you do not have to add your custom theme to the Gemfile..

 ```ruby
 source 'https://rubygems.org'